Best Key Risk Indicators

 You can’t manage what you don’t measure.

-KPIs are an important part of any process improvement initiative because they’re easy to measure and provide a baseline for future progress.
+KPIs are an important part of any improvement initiative because they’re easy to measure and provide a baseline for future progress.
 KPIs give rise to key risk indicators (KRIs) derived from critical subsets of KPIs that help your organization understand what is happening with its risk management programs.

-This blog highlights the development of key risk indicators, their essential characteristics, and why companies find it difficult to define them appropriately.
+This blog article highlights the development of key risk indicators, their essential characteristics, and why companies find it difficult to define them appropriately.

 Regulatory Compliance KRIs, practices, best